 Fifty years before Bloom, MI, and DI, “the project method” found its way to millions of teachers.
 It had a persuasive and tireless advocate in William Kilpatrick, from Columbia University’s Teachers College.
 He was an ambitious academic who wanted more than just scholarly fame.
 He convinced the publication Teachers College Record to publish his article, “The Project Method” and give it away for free to teachers.
 Sixty thousand copies were printed and distributed nationwide.
 Thousands of subsequent papers and articles were written about the project method and its application to all grade levels and subjects.

 Although not a new idea, Kilpatrick wrote in a clear and less formal manner than many academics, including his teacher and mentor John Dewey.
 Kilpatrick was also genuinely interested in real classrooms.
 While some of his colleagues complained that he was a self-promoter tarnishing the reputation of academia, the results spoke for themselves.

 The project method made such an inroad into teacher education in the first half of the 20th century that it became a part of every teacher’s classroom practice up to this day.
-The resurgence of various project methods in the 1960’s and 70’s (PBL, The Project Approach, etc) simply built on this collective consciousness of the idea from a half century earlier.
+The resurgence of various project methods in the 1960’s and 70’s (PBL, The Project Approach, etc) simply built on the collective consciousness of this idea from a half century earlier.